 Caltech request for a contractor warranty service response shall be on a 24/7 basis.
 Provide a service request acceptance acknowledgement within one hour.

-Non-Emergency Service shall be provided within the next business days after receiving an acceptance notification.
+Non-Emergency Service shall be provided within the next business day after receiving an acceptance notification.
 Furnish Caltech with telephone numbers and email address where service representatives can be reached during normal business hours.
 Service personnel shall be at the campus the next business day after receiving a request for service.

 Emergency Service shall be provided within two hours after receiving an acceptance notification.
 Furnish Caltech with telephone numbers and Email address where service representatives can be reached.